HomeLatest NewsEnterprise ITCentre exits Tata Communications, sells 10% stake to Tata Sons’ arm in an off-market trade

 Register Now →

-“We wish to inform you that we have 2,85,00,000 equity shares held by us in Tata Communications Limited representing 10% of the total shareholding of the company, to the buyer on March 18, 2021, by way of an off-market trade,” the on behalf of the President of India said in a regulatory note.
+“We wish to inform you that we have 2,85,00,000 equity shares held by us in Tata Communications Limited representing 10% of the total shareholding of the company, to the buyer on March 18, 2021, by way of an off-market trade,” the of Telecom on behalf of the of India said in a regulatory note.

 According to the regulatory filing, the government has sold a 10% stake to Panatone Finvest Limited.
 The government has already sold a 16.12% stake through an offer for sale to retail and non-retail investors at the floor price of Rs 1,161 per equity.

-The government has reserved a minimum of 25% of the offer share for mutual funds and companies subject to valid bids and 10% for retail investors.
+The government has reserved a minimum of 25% of the offer share for mutual funds and insurance companies subject to valid and 10% for retail investors.
 The OFS was subscribed 1.33 times.
 Tata Communications was formed after Tata Group acquired a stake in 2002 in erstwhile Videsh Sanchar Nigam Limited set up by the government in 1986.

 Get the day's headlines from Tech Observer straight in your inbox